Angrypuncake/MazeBuilderV1/README.md

 - Click GENERATE CODE to generate a txt file "wall_code.txt" of code you can copy and paste into your main.c
 - The txt file will be in the directory next to the WallGUI.py file

-the contents of the txt file will kinda look like -insertAndSetFirstWall(&head, 0, 625, 375, 10, 100);
+The contents of the txt file will kinda look like -insertAndSetFirstWall(&head, 0, 625, 375, 10, 100);
 -insertAndSetFirstWall(&head, 1, 535, 465, 100, 10);

 SELECTING & DELETING